KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 Co-regulated digital identification (CDRI).
 This profile is specified for co-regulated identification.
 Co-regulation means a standard public policy, with two rule sets that operate on the same identifier at the same time: the controller's own rules, expressed in service terms, technical design, and internal policy; and the public rules, expressed in treaty, law, and standards.
 Neither self-regulation nor state regulation alone governs identification at internet scale for a number of reasons.
 Self-regulation leaves the identifier privately defined.
 State regulation alone lacks operational artefacts that can be inspected at the time of interaction.
 This profile supplies the record structure through which the public rule set becomes machine readable, inspectable, and enforceable.

 For online decentralised and human operated data governance Identity and identification must be technically distinct.
 Identity is self-expression and self-identification, and is managed by the individual.
-Identification on the other hand is the technical and organizational process a controller uses to discover, link, or assert claims about a person is called surveillance.
-Hence in CRDI, Consent is a human expression, an interaction managed by humans; permissions on the other hand are managed by organisations and systems.
+Identification on the other hand is the technical and organizational process a controller uses to discover, link, or assert claims about a person.
+This process is called surveillance.
+Hence in CDRI, Consent is a human expression, an interaction managed by humans; permissions on the other hand are managed by organisations and systems.
 Where these are conflated, interface permission is presented as consent.
 This profile keeps them separate by requiring controller identification, and the notice bound to it, before any demand for personal identification.

     Relationship to related instruments (informative):
     ISO/IEC 29100 Privacy framework